pumpncode/Partner-API/README.md

 | Bleed    | Give X1.5 Mult                     | Give X3 Mult                                     |
 | Blaze    | Upgrade 1 level                    | Upgrade 2 levels                                 |

-The unlocking condition for all basic partners are used the corresponding Joker to win on Gold Stake difficulty.
+The unlocking condition for all basic Partners are used the corresponding Joker to win on Gold Stake difficulty.